 However, remember that good, healthy food should be the basis of all your nutritional needs, as vitamin and nutritional supplements are designed to fill nutritional gaps, rather than provide everything your body needs.

-If exercising is difficult
+If exercising is difficult with incontinence

 For some people, exercising may prove difficult particularly if urinary incontinence or urge incontinence is a problem.
 Fortunately, there are ways to manage this.
 One of the most effective ways to improve incontinence is to perform Kegel (also known as pelvic floor) exercises.

 If you’re having trouble performing these incontinence exercises, a useful device to help you is the Elise Pelvic Floor Exerciser, which gently stimulates your pelvic floor, enabling you to develop stronger pelvic floor muscles.
 Taking a herbal preparation that helps promote good bladder health, thereby improving bladder control, may also prove beneficial.